chauxvive/fcc-calculator/README.md

 ### Technologies Used:

-HTML5, CSS3, JavaScript, React, and Vite
+HTML5, CSS3, Typescript, React, and Vite